 How to Be A Better Wildlife and Nature Photographer

-Finding the Peak Fall Color at the Best Locations
+Finding the Peak Fall Colors at the Best Locations

 The Best Colors Come From the Best Exposures

 How To Test Your Camera’s Color Exposure Latitude

 How to Use Your Camera’s Exposure Compensation Scale

 How To Get Critical Focus in “Live View” Mode with a Magnified Image